The Italian-based brand has recently released a new version of its last year’s Altanus Elite Chrono Sport (ref. 7916B-01) quartz-powered chronograph.

 Of course, the complication is here mostly for decorative purposes, since your mobile phone will probably do the calculation faster and with greater precision (and, let’s be honest, you can always do a rough conversion in your own mind without even using a calculator.)
 However, it fits the watch nicely and certainly makes it more entertaining to look at.

-Although the watch features a standard tri-compax dial layout, it is equipped with a single 30-minute chronograph counter, which is placed between 9 and 11 o’clock.
+Although the Elite Chrono Sport features a standard tri-compax dial layout, it is equipped with a single 30-minute chronograph counter, which is placed between 9 and 11 o’clock.
 The sub-dial at 12 o’clock, which is usually reserved for a 12-hour chronograph totalizer, is replaced with a simple calendar display.

 What you should probably know about the mechanism is that it’s listed by the manufacturer as “Swiss Made/Far East Assembly” with the latter part probably being the most important here: when a company starts cutting costs on assembly, this certainly raises a whole bunch of red flags for yours truly.